Enrolment information for Master’s and Graduate Diploma students

 After accepting your offer, please select your units of study and complete your enrolment.
 International students must enrol in accordance with the conditions as outlined in their admission and/or scholarship offer letter.
 2015 new enrolments open from Monday 1 December 2014, please visit enrolment support site

 If you are unable to commence your studies for the specified semester, you may apply for permission to defer the commencement of your studies for a maximum period of up to two semesters.

 If you require general support on How to accept an offer? please contact:

 For specific Sydney Law School course, timetable and progression advice, please contact:

-You are a continuing student if you have been successfully enrolled from one year to another.
+You are a continuing student if you have been successfully enrolled from one semester to another.
 You may vary your enrolment in accordance with the relevant census dates.
 Continuing students will be invited to enrol in units of study for the following year in mid-November.

 Before completing your enrolment, please familiarise yourself with the specific requirements for successful completion of your award course and select your unit(s) of study from the Sydney Law School lecture timetable for both semesters (if commencing in Semester 1) and Semester 2 only (if commencing in mid-year).